trecnoc/concourse-pipeline-tasks/docs/generate-notification.md

 * `INPUT_TYPE`: Input type of the `content-input`.
 Support the following:
   * `bosh_io_release`: For a bosh-io-release-resource input
   * `bosh_io_stemcell`: For a bosh-io-stemcell-resource input
+  * `concourse`: For a concourse deployment git repository input
   * `doomsday_bosh`: For a Doomsday Bosh Github release input
   * `doomsday_cli`: For a Doomsday CLI Github release input
   * `minio_cli`: For a MinIO CLI Github release input